Leavenworth, Washington: History

-The construction of the Great Northern Railway through the Tumwater Canyon in 1892 brought settlers to a townsite that was named "Leavenworth".
-Lafayette Lamb arrived in 1903 from Clinton, Iowa, to build the second largest sawmill in Washington state.

-Leavenworth was officially incorporated on September 5, 1906.
+By February 1893, the new town of Leavenworth had grown to approximately 700 people and over 40 businesses, including hotels, general stores, and saloons.
+Lafayette Lamb arrived in 1903 from Clinton, Iowa, to build the second largest sawmill in Washington.
+The settlement had three major fires at the turn of the 20th century that destroyed several buildings.
+Leavenworth was officially incorporated as a city on September 5, 1906.
 A small timber community, it became a regional office of the Great Northern Railway in the early 1900s.
 The railroad relocated to Wenatchee in 1925, greatly affecting Leavenworth's economy.
 The city's population declined well into the 1950s as the lumber mills closed and stores relocated.